dpmaher/ConvexHullApp/README.md

 # To Run Locally

-Python and Flask must be installed (follow these directions here if not installed: )
+Python 3 and Flask must be installed
+- Learn about/install Python here:https://www.python.org/
+- install flask using "pip install Flask"

 1. Pull repository
 2. Open the command line and navigate to the ConvexHullApp directory